-- (a) the interim financial statements and notes set out on pages 6 to 17 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Fund's financial position as at 31 December 2021 and of its performance, for the half-year ended on that date; and - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- (a) the interim financial statements and notes set out on pages 6 to 17 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Fund's financial position as at 31 December 2022 and of its performance, for the financial half-year ended on that date. - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable; and - (c) Note 2(a) confirms that the interim financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.